And Tango Makes Three: Analysis

 Janine Schall, an instructor of teacher education, and Gloria Kauffman, a fourth and fifth grade teacher, collaborated and conducted an experiment with thirty fourth and fifth graders to explore how much children understand about homosexuality.
 They found that the majority of the children questioned understood the word "gay" as an insult.
 They concluded that the introduction to a topic like homosexuality is critical in developing an inclusive environment and recommended including books like And Tango Makes Three in the younger students’ curricula.

 Brianna Burke and Kristina Greenfield, professors at Iowa State University, found that And Tango Makes Three can hold a place of value in higher education as well.
 In their experiment, students read the book and were pushed to engage with what the message of the book was.
 They were asked questions such as what their idea was of family, and if that idea may be changed or enhanced from the book.
 When the students discovered the positive message of the book they then were taught about how and why the book has been so contested.
 This introduction to the children's book, and backlash it received, gives older students a sense of the issues of heteronormativity in the classroom, and how this discussion can help dismantle harmful ideas of heteronormativity.
 They also went on to say that students would be able to access an "other'd" perspective more easily through the nonthreatening tone of the picture book.

 According to Julia Mickenberg and Philip Nel, professors and scholars of children's literature, the focus of the book is on the story of Roy and Silo and not on the underlying message of acceptance of same-sex relationships.
-By being a fun book for children, it is "threatening to wouldbe censors."
+By being a fun book for children, it is "threatening to would-be censors."